harness/developer-hub/docs/continuous-integration/use-ci/debug-mode.md

 :::tip

-You can troubleshoot pipelines that appear to build successfully but still needs remote troubleshooting.
+You can troubleshoot pipelines that appear to build successfully but still need remote troubleshooting.
 To do this, add a Run step with the CLI command `exit 1`.
 This forces the build to fail so you can re-run it in debug mode.

 :::